Ivy-Chen1999/web_programming_project/README.md

 ● Coach can give personalized feedback based on the traniee's technique.

 ## Current Function & How to Test:
+please use the following modules in requirements.txt
 ● User Management: Registration / Login / Logout\
   Test:
   Register as Coach / Trainee by choosing the roles, then login, and click the logout link;